-Department of Defense SMART Scholarship: Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program has been established by the Department of Defense (DoD) to support undergraduate and graduate students pursuing degrees in Science, Technology, Engineering and Mathematics (STEM) disciplines.
+Department of Defense SMART Scholarship: The Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program was established by the Department of Defense (DoD) to support undergraduate and graduate students pursuing degrees in Science, Technology, Engineering and Mathematics (STEM) disciplines.
 The program aims to increase the number of civilian scientists and engineers working at DoD laboratories.
-Seehttps://smartscholarshipprod.servicenowservices.com/smart.
+See https://smartscholarshipprod.servicenowservices.com/smart.